Who We Are

 Ryan graduated from the University of California, Berkeley with a Bachelor of Science in Chemical Engineering.
 Upon graduating, he began work at the Fung Lab where he primarily focused on the GABA Project.
 Ryan is excited for the opportunity to continue working on neuroimaging studies for the advancement of Autism Research.
 He is currently a medical student at the University of Southern California.

-Leila graduated from Stanford University.
+Leila graduated from Stanford University and David Geffen School of Medicine at UCLA.
 During her time at Stanford, she worked at the Fung Lab where she primarily focused on the Neurosteroids Project.
-She is currently a medical student at David Geffen School of Medicine at UCLA.
+She is currently an ophthalmology resident at UCLA.

 Emily Arnold, B.S.